webyrd/mediKanren/pharos/README.md

 To write output to a file instead of stdout, issue the dot-command: `.output your-file-name.csv`

-## Process SQLite Schema
+## Process SQLite DB

-This section is still incomplete.
+Convert SQLite DB to an internal form usable by mediKanren queries.

 ### Output schema.sql